andrewbanner10/MAB/TestProject1/readme.txt

 If there going to be making changes to get a test to pass but actually its an incorrect change (such as a bug) we wont want the changes being made and would need to have that test correctly fail.

-Finally, I would have liked to add parrallel test running into the solution this makes the test runs alot easier however it would require making the automation framework "thread" safe and would require updated logging and screenshot changes too.
+Finally, I would have liked to add parallel test running into the solution this makes the test runs alot easier however it would require making the automation framework "thread" safe and would require updated logging and screenshot changes too.